toastedden/toastbot/README.md

 New members will receive a unique welcome message in the specified welcome channel.
 Join, Leave, and Message Delete events are logged in the designated logs channel and a local log file located in `./logs`.
 Both the welcome channel and log settings are configured in the `.env` file.

+Docker Compose users can also spin up a web server for viewing, downlaoding, and sharing log files.
+See Web Server for details

 ## Development

 **ToastBot** was originally developed by [*Toasted Den*](https://github.com/toastedden) in 2021, with significant contributions from [*sydneyn3308*](https://github.com/Sydney3308).
 Special thanks to *Belt_Buckle*, [*eitanshaul*](https://github.com/TheSlicingSword), *walterblack5*, *kindman_*, *jarr012*, and others for their help with beta testing.